mozilla/gecko-dev/toolkit/components/telemetry/docs/data/install-ping.rst

 Install Ping
 ============

-The install pings contain some data about the system and the installation process, sent whenever the installer exits [#earlyexit]_.
+The install pings contain some data about the system and the installation process, sent whenever the installer exits.

 ---------
 Stub Ping